takeuchi-lab/Cost-sensitiveMulti-taskBO/README.md

 - "regret": simple regret[eV/A^2] in each iteration
         (T x K) numpy array where T is the number of iteration and K is the number of tasks

-- "cum_cost": cumulative cost at each iteraion
+- "cum_cost": cumulative cost at each iteration
         T dimensional numpy array

 - "train_num": the number of samples at each iteration